Forcing as a computational process: The atomic diagram of a model of set theory knows very little

 \begin{proposition} For any countable model of set theory $\<M,\in^M>$ and any element $b\in M$, no algorithm will pick out the number representing $b$ uniformly given an oracle for the atomic diagram of a copy of $M$. \end{proposition}

 For example, given the atomic diagram of a copy of $M$, one cannot reliably find the empty set, nor the ordinal $\omega$, nor the set $\R$ of reals.

 \begin{proof} Fix $b\in M$ and fix an oracle for the atomic diagram of a copy of $M$.
 Suppose we are faced with an algorithm purported to identify $b$.
 Run the algorithm until it has produced a number that it claims is representing $b$.
 This algorithm inspected only finitely much of the atomic diagram of $M$.
 The number $b$ it produced has at most finitely many elements in that portion of the atomic diagram.
-But $M$ has many sets that extend that pattern of membership, and so we may find an alternative copy $M'$ of $M$ whose atomic diagram agrees with the original one on the part that was used by the computation, but disagrees afterwards in such a way that the number for $b$ now represents a different set.
+But $M$ has many sets that extend that pattern of membership, and so we may find an alternative copy $M'$ of $M$ whose atomic diagram agrees with the original one on the part that was used by the computation, but disagrees afterwards in such a way that the number for $b$ now represents a different set in $M'$.
 So the algorithm will get the wrong answer on $M'$. \end{proof}

-This idea can be extended to characterize which relations on $M$ are computably from the atomic diagram.
+This idea can be extended to characterize which relations on $M$ are computable from the atomic diagram.
 In particular, any such relation must contain both finite and infinite sets.

 \begin{theorem} Let $\<M,\in^M>\satisfies\ZF$ be a countable model of set theory and let $X \subseteq M^n$ for some $1 \le n < \omega$.
-The following are equivalent.
-(In the following, $\Sigma_1$ in all cases refers to the arithmetical hierarchy, not the \Levy{} hierarchy.\footnote{See Section~\ref{Section.The-Levy-Diagram} for further discussion of the distinction.}) \begin{enumerate} \item $X$ is uniformly relatively intrinsically computably enumerable in the atomic diagram of $M$.
-That is, there is a single computably enumerable operator which given the atomic diagram of a presentation of $M$ will output the copy of $X$ for that presentation. \item Membership of each single $\avec$ in $X$ is witnessed by a finite pattern of $\in$ in the transitive closures of $\{a_0\}, \ldots, \{a_{n-1}\}$, and the list of finite patterns witnessing membership is enumeration-reducible to the $\Sigma_1$-diagram of $M$. \item There is a $\mathcal{L}_{\omega_1,\omega}$-formula $\varphi(x)$ so that $\varphi(x)$ is $\Sigma_1$ and defines $X$, and the set of (finite) disjuncts in this formula is enumeration-reducible to the $\Sigma_1$-diagram of $M$. \end{enumerate} \end{theorem}
+The following are equivalent. \begin{enumerate} \item $X$ is uniformly relatively intrinsically computably enumerable in the atomic diagram of $M$.
+That is, there is a single computably enumerable operator which given the atomic diagram of a presentation of $M$ will output the copy of $X$ for that presentation. \item Membership of each single $\avec$ in $X$ is witnessed by a finite pattern of $\in$ in the transitive closures of $\{a_0\}, \ldots, \{a_{n-1}\}$, and the list of finite patterns witnessing membership is enumeration-reducible to the purely existential diagram of $M$. \item There is an existential $\mathcal{L}_{\omega_1,\omega}$-formula $\varphi(x)$ which defines $X$, and the set of (finite) disjuncts in this formula is enumeration-reducible to the purely existential diagram of $M$. \end{enumerate} \end{theorem}

 \begin{proof} $(1 \Leftrightarrow 3)$ is a standard fact in computable structure theory, first established in \cite{AKMS}, relativized here since $M$ does not have a computable presentation.